ANIMAL CARE AND WELFARE OVERVIEW

-Veterinary care and oversight of our animal collections is managed by Aimee Berliner, DVM, Diplomate and Specialist in Aquatic Medicine.
+Veterinary care and oversight of our animal collection is managed by Aimee Berliner, DVM, Diplomate and Specialist in Aquatic Medicine.
 Dr. Berliner works closely with Living Exhibits Senior Management as well as our Manager of Life Support System and Manager of Animal Husbandry to maintain an exceptional program of animal care.
 Each of our exhibit locations is managed by an on-sight Exhibit Supervisor and Assistant Supervisor who are employees of Living Exhibits.
 Dr. Berliner determines and manages treatment regimens and if a mortality occurs, manages the application of necropsy and gross pathology reports when appropriate.
 When appropriate, Dr. Berliner communicates with the Veterinary Staff at our host institution regarding animal treatments or other issues that zoo management should be aware of.

-The on-site Living Exhibits staff which is comprised of a Animal Husbandry Supervisor and two Animal Care Specialists reports daily via emailed logs to Living Exhibits management and our host facility veterinary and animal care management.
+The on-site Living Exhibits staff which is comprised of a Animal Husbandry Supervisor and two Animal Care Specialists reports daily via Tracks Animal Software to Living Exhibits management and our host facility veterinary and animal care management.
 These reports provide information on water chemistry, animal feeding and husbandry and any animal issues so that management and our veterinary staff may constantly monitor trends and issues.
-Our mortality rate for the last 4 years has been less than 4% of our population which is comprised of over 200 stingrays and sharks.
+Our mortality rate for the last 5 years has been less than 4% of our population which is comprised of over 250 stingrays and sharks.

 The water in our exhibits is artificial seawater much like most large aquariums utilize.
 We utilize Crystal Sea MarineMix© salt and the highest quality water management agents.
 The life support equipment at our exhibits is significant and includes protein fractionation, UV sterilization, BioBeds, Sand and Gravel filtration, carbon filtration and ozone contact chambers and degassing.
 Critical elements of our Life Support System are alarmed and redundant.
 Our pools are crystal clear and water chemistries are monitored throughout the day to insure optimal pH, dissolved oxygen, temperature and ammonia, nitrate and nitrite levels.